-Molina participates in efforts to prevent, detect and remediate critical incidents, based on requirements for home and community-based waiver programs and responds to critical incidents within 24 hours.
-Molina will comply with Idaho Code § 39-53, "Adult Abuse, Neglect and Exploitation Act" in all aspects of its Critical Incident Resolution and Tracking System.
+Molina participates in efforts to prevent, detect, and remediate critical incidents, based on requirements for home and community-based waiver programs.

-It is important that our providers report any activities that seem out of the norm.
-It is imperative that we ensure our Members are protected and safe from harm.
+It is important that our Providers report any activities that seem out of the norm.
+It is imperative that we ensure Molina Members are protected and safe from harm.
 Critical incidents occur in a NF, inpatient behavioral health or home-and community-based service delivery setting (e.g., an adult day health care center, a Member's home or any other community-based setting), among other settings will be reported in a timely manner.